embhorn/wolfTPM/README.md

 The Raspberry 3 uses the native `spi_dev` interface and defaults to `/dev/spidev0.1`.
 If you are running the Infineon patches it overrides the kernel SPI interface with their `spi_tis_dev`, which currently causes this demo to fail.

-This has only been tested and confirmed working with Rasbian 4.4.x.
+This has only been tested and confirmed working with Rasbian 4.4 and 4.9 (with patch in PR https://github.com/wolfSSL/wolfTPM/pull/10).

 ### IO Callback